The online Comment window has expired

 • Default_avatar

-Kathy Wallace over 1 year ago
+Kathy Wallace about 2 years ago

 I am writing to oppose the $1.9M budget cut for our city libraries.
 The library is such a life line to so many in our community that it seems like there has to be another alternative than restricting library access or even closing branches down.
 With inflation and rising gas and food prices (just to name a few) hitting all of our communities pretty hard, why take aim at our libraries?
 Certainly there is another way!